lukbut/ensembl_services_platform/README.md

 <code>/genes/lookup/hel?species=homo_sapiens</code>

-* "hel" is a mandatory gene `lookup` query, passed as a path parameter
+* "hel" is a mandatory gene `lookup` example query, passed as a path parameter
-* "homo_sapiens" is an optional query parameter to filter on `species`
+* "homo_sapiens" is an optional example query parameter to filter on `species`

 <h3>Example Response</h3>